 Download a printable leaflet (with map) from here.

 The Friends regularly hold informative walks, carry out sustainable conservation and restorative work and monitor wildlife in Selsdon Wood.
 On our work days (see the Workdays page for details) we coppice woodland and carry out other maintenance work.
 Our monthly Committee meetings are open to all, usually on the last Monday of each month.
 We hold our AGM in early March.
 Meetings start at 8pm at the Forestdale Forum.

 Our display boards at the entrances carry posters advertising forthcoming walks and providing other information for users of the woods.

-Our next meeting is on Monday 24th June at 8pm at the Forestdale Forum.
-All members are welcome.
+Our next Committee Meeting is on Monday 27th February 2017 @ 8pm at the Forestdale Forum.
+All members welcome.

-Our next guided walk is on Saturday 20th July - see the Walks page for details
+Our next walk is on Saturday 4th March - see below.

 Selsdon Wood Closing Times

 following closing times apply to the Car Park & Kingfisher Gardens gates.

 Jan-4.30: Feb-5.30: Mar-6.30: Apr-8.00: May-9.00: June/July-9.30: Aug-8.30: Sept-7.30: Oct-6.30: Nov/Dec-4.30.

 If you find a gate locked when it should not be (or vice versa) please contact Jon Wren, Green Spaces Monitor, Development & Environment Department, L B Croydon tel: 0208 726 6200 ext 61064 or email Jon.Wren@croydon.gov.uk